jeftegoes/AwsOverview/AWS DynamoDB.md

 - You can assign an IAM Role to these users with a **Condition** to limit their API access to DynamoDB.
 - `LeadingKeys` - Limit row-level access for users on the **Primary Key**.
 - `Attributes` - Limit specific attributes the user can see.

+# 22. Backup

+- DynamoDB offers two built-in backup methods:
+  - **On-demand:** Create backups when you choose.
+  - **Point-in-time recovery:** Turn on automatic and continuous backups.
+- Both of these methods are suitable for backing up your tables for disaster recovery purposes.
+- However, with these methods, you can't use the data for use cases involving data analysis or extract, transform, and load (ETL) jobs.
+- The DynamoDB Export to S3 feature is the easiest way to create backups that you can download locally or use with another AWS service.
+- To customize the process of creating backups, you can use Amazon EMR, AWS Glue, or AWS Data Pipeline.